Narsimha (1991 film): Plot

 Bapji employs every trick, using his goons and muscle men, but Narsimha thwarts his efforts repeatedly.
 Narsimha even humiliates Bapji by killing his famed wrestlers in Bapji's private court, showing the city that their tyrant was, for the first time, afraid.
 Pressure from the people, led by Narsimha and Anita, eventually forces the police to arrest Bapji for his illegal activities, though he soon uses his wealth to secure bail.

 Released from jail, Bapji forcibly decides to marry Meenu and locks her away.
 He captures Narsimha and fatally stabs his abdomen with a sword.
 Bapji then reveals the ultimate truth: he planned the communal riot that killed Narsimha's family, using fear to keep the populace weak and submissive.
 He orders his men to bury the half-dead Narsimha inside a palace pillar and plaster it over.

 The next morning, as Bapji attempts to forcibly wed Meenu, Anita and Ravi arrive with their friends to stop the wedding.
 Bapji releases prisoners from jail and arms them to control the crowd.
 When Meenu refuses the marriage and goes to Ravi, Bapji orders both of them to be plastered alive into his palace wall.

 At that moment, the wounded Narsimha shatters the pillar he was entombed in, fulfilling his namesake—the fourth avatar of Lord Vishnu who burst from a pillar to kill the demon Hiranyakashyap.
 Narsimha takes on Bapji's goons, joined by his friends and the local people.
 He vanquishes the criminals, rescues Meenu and Ravi by breaking the wall, and the damage to the structure causes the palace's foundation and roof to crumble.
-Finally, Bapji is killed when the arms of the palace's tower clock break off and fall on him.
+Finally, Bapji is killed when the palace's tower clock's arms break off and fall on him.
 Ravi and Meenu get together, and peace returns to the town.

-The story ends on a happy note when Anita and Narsimha finally express their love for each other.
+Anita and Narsimha finally express their mutual love.